 Next is renovation, which often involves a refurbishment as well as a structural change to the property such as an extension or addition to the existing dwelling such as adding an extra bedroom or extending the living as a way to Manufacture Equity in Property

 This is a lot more involved as generally you will need a plan of the work proposed (prepared by an architect or draftsman), building approval, and sometimes development approval from council, to undertake structural changes to a property.
 Unless you are a qualified tradesperson, it is advisable to use qualified builders who provide home warranty insurance cover for this type of work, in case something goes wrong in the process.
 Obviously, the cost of this type of work is greater than refurbishment, but structural additions can significantly improve the value of a property – providing it is in the right location and providing the property appeals to the right target market.

 3. Manufacture Equity in Property through Development

-The final way to manufacture equity is through development.
+The final way to manufacture equity in property is through development.